 - Pizza Party!
 Is your child getting the hang of potty training?
 It’s time to extend the rewards by creating a longer-term goal.
 For example, if your daughter uses the potty seat for three days without having an accident, the family can enjoy pizza on Friday night.

-Before you develop an extensive reward system, start small.
+Before you start a potty training reward system, think easy.
 If stickers make your child happy, that’s enough.
 The goal of rewards at this stage is to be simple, fun, and encourage the behavior you want: day-by-day steps toward successful potty training!